Łęczna: Middle Ages

 First documented mention of the village of Łęczna comes from the year 1252.
 At that time, the area east of Lublin (eastern borderlands of Lesser Poland) was sparsely populated, without any towns and with few villages, as the region was frequently raided by the Mongols, Tatars, Lithuanians, Yotvingians and East Slavs.
 This changed in the late 14th century, after the Union of Krewo (1385), when the Polish–Lithuanian Union was established between the Kingdom of Poland and the Grand Duchy of Lithuania.
 In 1462, a local nobleman (see szlachta), Zbigniew z Łęcznej, sold the village to the Tęczyński family.
 Five years later, on January 7, 1467, Jan of Tęczyn, the castellan of Kraków, received the Magdeburg town rights for the town of Łęczna (named after the village), on the Wieprz river.
 King Casimir IV Jagiellon issued the document in Kozienice, and Łęczna was strategically located on a hill, 175 m above sea level.
 Its first residents came from other town and villages of the region.
-It was located within the Lublin Voivodeship of the Polish Crown.
+It was located within the Lublin Voivodeship in the Lesser Poland Province of the Kingdom of Poland.

 Early modern era

 Thanks to trade privileges granted by King Stephen Báthory in 1581, the town became one of the most important centres for trading horses and cattle in Poland.
 Merchants from both the Polish–Lithuanian Commonwealth and abroad came here, and in the early 16th century, first Jewish settlers came to Łęczna.
 The town, located on a busy merchant route towards Volhynia and Lithuania, quickly developed, despite Tatar raids (late 15th and early 16th centuries), and several fires (1525, 1552, 1564, 1569).
 The Polish Golden Age and the first half of the 17th century were the period of prosperity of the town. Łęczna was in private hands, with a castle, a town hall, tenement houses, churches and a synagogue.

 This ended in the mid-17th century, when in the Swedish invasion of Poland and other wars, Łęczna was destroyed several times.
 In 1693 almost all residents died in an epidemic, and 1710, the population was decimated by the plague.
 In the mid-18th century, the town burned in two fires (1746, 1761), and in the 1760s, Łęczna belonged to Bishop of Płock, Hieronim Szeptycki.
+In 1778, the 4th Infantry Regiment of the Polish Crown Army was garrisoned in Łęczna.